tfortunato/handsfree.js/README.md

   detail: 'abc'
 })
 ```

+## Deprecated/Renamed Methods
+### handsfree.settings.maxPoses => .maxPoses
+Since we're now dealing with whole pose objects instead of face objects, it makes sense to rename this setting to reflect that.

 ## Deprecated Events
 The following events are still being used but will be deprecated during the next major release: